-- Companies are able to retain the asset for a longer period.
+- Companies can retain the asset for a more extended period.

 - It helps in more depreciation claims for the company due to the increased cost of the asset as well as life.

 - Capital improvement helps the company to save the downtime on assets due to the updation in it.

 - It helps the company to maintain its revenue year over year and sometimes increase as well.

 - It helps the company in retaining its employees for a longer period of time due to the better working of the assets and a better work environment.

 - In capital improvement asset is not replaced with a new one.
 It results in old assets or not using the latest technologies.